jakejosh6751/Exploring-Sales-Insights/README.md

 ii) This could be an indication of emerging market trends or shifting consumer preferences.

-5. **Get the products that have the highest and lowest manufacturing costs.**
+5. **What products have the highest and lowest manufacturing costs?**

 ```sql
 with cte as (